 - Relax beside the crystal clear alpine lakes

 - Stay at a remote high country lodge

 - Visit Mt Sunday – the heart of ‘The Lord of the Rings’ Middle Earth

 - Take a buggy ride pulled by Erewhon Station‘s famous Clydesdale horses

 - Learn the history of Canterbury’s early run holders

 Day 1 Christchurch – Lake Coleridge

-The Canterbury Backcountry Trail tour gets underway as we head west across the plains towards the Torlesse Range and through the town of Hororata.
+The Canterbury Cycle Trail tour gets underway as we head west across the plains towards the Torlesse Range and through the town of Hororata.
 After a stop for morning tea we begin the first bike ride of the day to the Lake Coleridge Village (17.5km).
 Relax with a picnic lunch before a side trip to the far end of the lake to Harper River at the foot of the ranges.
 Our second cycle ride begins here as we ride past numerous alpine tarns with great views of the Craigieburn and Torlesse Ranges (10.5km).
 After the cycling there is time to explore the Coleridge village.
 Settle into our Lodge accommodation for the evening.